BazSpooner/Spooner-HHSRS2-Scoring-Spreadsheet/README.md

 ## ⚖️ Disclaimer

-This tool is intended to support professional judgement and does not replace official guidance or statutory requirements.
+This tool is intended to support professional judgement for those HHSRS trained and does not replace official guidance or statutory requirements.